flexstack/nextjs-terraform/README.md

 ## Deploy to AWS with Terraform

 First, you need to install Terraform.
 You can download it from [here](https://www.terraform.io/downloads.html).
+You'll also need Docker and the AWS CLI installed and configured with your AWS credentials.

 ```bash